-Research activities in the Occupational Health Program (OHP) continue to provide opportunities for both productive scholarship as well as prevention practice in the community.
+Research activities in the Division of Occupational and Environmental Medicine continue to provide opportunities for both productive scholarship as well as prevention practice in the community.
 A major project, which I lead, involves the on-going surveillance of Gulf War and OIF veterans who were victims of “friendly fire” involving depleted uranium (DU) weapons.
 These veterans possess multiple fragments of DU in their soft tissues, which are not easily accessed surgically.
 These retained fragments are oxidizing in-situ and therefore raise the patient’s systemic body burden of uranium.
 While only weakly radioactive, the uranium toxicity of concern is primarily from the heavy metal chemical hazard it poses.
 Our clinical investigations focus on the early detection of sentinel effects of this uranium burden on the health of these veterans.

 A related project has focused on methods development to allow the assessment of uranium burden and sentinel health effects via mail.
 As the only center for DU surveillance worldwide, we receive requests for urine uranium testing from veterans nationally and internationally.
-Refinement and validation of methods has been performed to ensure reliability of results, standardization of processes and translation of the results clinically.
-Expertise developed from this project has been applied to other biologic monitoring projects we are designing that will allow specimen collection via mail, thus enlarging the reach and participation of interested patients.
+Expertise developed from this project has been applied to offer other biologic monitoring services to wounded Veterans that measure the body burden of toxic metals found in improvised explosive devices (IEDs).
+These results are then applied to guide clinical patient management.

-Clinical toxicology applications of my work also focus on the surveillance of healthcare workers exposed to chemical hazards in the course of their work.
+Clinical toxicology applications of my work focus on the surveillance of healthcare workers exposed to chemical hazards in the course of their work.
 Of special interest is the risk of health harm to workers from preparing and administering anti-cancer chemotherapy.
 These drugs are well known for their acute and chronic toxicity in treated patients, but they also impose a risk to workers, most notably adverse reproductive outcomes and possibly cancer.
-We are engaged in a detailed exposure assessment of pharmacists’ and nurses’ drug-handling activity and will link that assessment to measures of internal exposure—actual drug in the urine of workers and biomarkers of genotoxic exposure.
+We are engaged in several projects to enhance the safety practices used to handle these clinically important drugs.

 My clinical practice involves the assessment and management of patients who are occupationally or environmentally exposed to toxic substances.
-We also perform OSHA-mandated surveillance exams for high-risk workers.
+We also design and provide OSHA-mandated surveillance programs for high-risk workers.
 Ultimately, we promote prevention to our patients, our students and the wider public.

 McDiarmid MA, Condon M. Organizational safety culture/climate and worker compliance with hazardous drug guidelines: lessons from the blood-borne pathogen experience.
 J Occup Environ Med 47:740-749 (2005).